These Dynasty Rookie TE Rankings aren’t like any others … because of how we build them.

 DS Analysis

 Stowers is a former QB converted to TE.
 He will be more slot WR than TE, sitting at 6'4, 235 pounds.
 He led Vanderbilt with 62 catches last year and was a reliable option for QB Diego Pavia.
 Stowers has elite explosiveness and short-area quickness, and that was reflected in his excellent Combine performance.
-He should sneak into Day 2 and become an impact fantasy player with enough playing time.
+Stowers will be the future starting TE for the Eagles.
+Dallas Goedert is set to be a free agent after this season.

 |